 Spatial resolutions of measurements are down to half a wavelength in the skin, so range from 0.1 mm to 5 mm.

 The medical applications of millimetre wave sensing technology are relatively undeveloped.
 This is due to the subtlety of signatures and the absence of commercially available systems to efficiently measure and generate high quality calibrated data.
-However, likely applications will be those associated with assessing skin cancers, skin moles, Raynaud's disease, psoriasis, sclerosis, eczema and any other medical conditions involving the skin.
+However, likely applications will be those associated with the diagnosis and assessment of: skin cancers, skin moles, Raynaud's disease, psoriasis, scleroderma, eczema and diabetic ulcers.

 Moving to lower frequencies around 10 GHz will enable penetration to ~2 mm enabling signatures to be measured associated with circulatory disorders.